asalimil/ClusteringAlgorithms--K-Means_and_Mean-Shift/README.md

 $ print(sklearn.\____version\____)

 Running the example, you should see 0.22.1 version number or higher.
-The K-Means algorithm is implemented via the KMeans class and the main configuration to tune is the \textit{n\_clusters} hyper-parameter set to the estimated number of clusters in the data.
-The Mean Shift algorithm is implemented via the Mean Shift class and the main configuration to tune is the \textit{bandwidth} hyper-parameter.
+The K-Means algorithm is implemented via the KMeans class and the main configuration to tune is the "n_clusters" hyper-parameter set to the estimated number of clusters in the data.
+The Mean Shift algorithm is implemented via the Mean Shift class and the main configuration to tune is the "bandwidth" hyper-parameter.